 “Gender equality and social inclusion will be taken into account in the intervention strategies, by considering how COVID-19 affects genders differently and designing responses to deal with these differences accordingly.”

-The government introduced safeguards, including closing schools, churches, bars, and banning public gathering in efforts to stop the spread of the coronavirus across the country.
+The government introduced safeguards, including closing schools, churches, bars, and banning public gatherings in efforts to stop the spread of the coronavirus across the country.

 “We need to do a mass sensitization of COVID-19 and do one-on-one targeted household conversations,” added Omolo.

-“I told my neighbour we could share the vessel since our houses are adjacent,” said Adongo, 28, while cradling her last-born son.
+“I told my neighbor we could share the vessel since our houses are adjacent,” said Adongo, 28, while cradling her last-born son.
 She added that there was still a challenge affording water.
-The Kenya government directed county governments to provide free water in informal settlements for three months, since April, and to suspend the disconnection of unpaid water supply in slums.
+The Kenya government-directed county governments to provide free water in informal settlements for three months, since April, and to suspend the disconnection of unpaid water supply in slums.

 However, residents have to wait and make long queues with jerricans to receive free water from the NMS bowser.